wuxs/kse-extensions/README.md

 ## License

-This repository is licensed under the MIT License.
+This repository is licensed under the Apache License 2.0.
 Please see the `LICENSE` file for more information.